🔥 Chart analysis for cryptocurrencies: how to read forecasts!

 It's easy to get caught in the wrong signals when the Bollinger bands are curled.
 Your goal is to find a predictable price channel and trade in that range.
 The price hit a low of $ 6.000, which was easy to spot at the time.
 The upward movement was certain once the lines returned to normal.
 At this point, Bitcoin still had a lot to prove before regaining a natural upside price channel.

 We know that you can't sit out the most volatile moments because a day trader benefits most from them.
-The only way to safely trade any price action is to understand how to read candles and where to place your stop losses.
+The only way to be sure of trading any price action is to understand how to read candles and where to place your stop losses.

-Let's focus on these two things after you've learned how to trend-read.
+Let's focus on these two things after you've learned how to read trends.

 Candlestick chart analysis for day trading

 Candles are signals of price movement.
 Some candles are bullish or bearish while others are neutral.
 How bullish or bearish you are depends not only on the type of candle, but also on its timing.
 While knowing candles by definition is important, reading candlestick charts shouldn't be considered an exact math.

 In the following graph you can see the same candle, on the left in its bullish version and on the right in its bearish version:

 The green candle is bullish and shows the movement from the opening price to the closing price in one day.
 This means that in the case of the green candle, the price at the beginning of the day was lower than at the end of the day.
-The rate increased during the day.
+The course increased during the day.